-Healthcare and pharma, two other heavily regulated industries, are also represented in the enteprise applications we are supporting by connecting them with higher Quality of Experience over ultra-secure private networks spun up over the public Internet but made impenatrable based on the patented session splitting technology and other software defined perimeter and networking capabilities built into our connectivity offerings, including our AppWAN for Watson and AppWAN for Office 365.
+Healthcare and pharma, two other heavily regulated industries, are also represented in the enterprise applications we are supporting by connecting them with higher Quality of Experience over ultra-secure private networks spun up over the public Internet but made impenetrable based on the patented session splitting technology and other software defined perimeter and networking capabilities built into our connectivity offerings, including our AppWAN for Watson and AppWAN for Office 365.
 We are seeing increasing demand for layering cognitive capabilities into real time human communications (for example enterprise internal communications as well as external communications, with the greatest emphasis today on cognitive contact center platforms).

 “Intelligent applications based on cognitive computing, artificial intelligence, and deep learning are the next wave of technology transforming how consumers and enterprises work, learn, and play,” said David Schubmehl, research director, Cognitive Systems and C ontent Analytics at IDC, as part of their announcement yesterday.

 “These applications are being developed and implemented on cognitive/AI software platforms that offer the tools and capabilities to provide predictions, recommendations, and intelligent assistance through the use of cognitive systems, machine learning, and artificial intelligence.
 Cognitive/AI systems are quickly becoming a key part of IT infrastructure and all enterprises need to understand and plan for the adoption and use of these technologies in their organizations.”